A Message From the POC @ Okta Leadership

 Alignment: Okta for Good, Okta workplace and corporate marketing teams, DIB

-Charter: Further the vision and mission of [email protected] regionally, throughout all Okta offices in the U.S. and around world.
+Charter: Further the vision and mission of POC@Okta regionally, throughout all Okta offices in the U.S. and around the world.

 We don’t have it all figured out.
 Although our organization acted early to diversify its board of directors, Okta—as with many other tech companies—still has extensive work to do.
-From the executive to entry level, we must continue to impliment active and effective policies that drive diversification in our workforce—at all levels and functions within the company.
-As the leaders of [email protected], we can firmly attest that Okta’s commitment to diversity and equity is real.
-In its short history as a tech company, Okta has established systems to examine and work towards addressing its of lack of diversity problem and to attract, and more importantly, retain a diverse talented workforce.
+From the executive to entry-level, we must continue to implement active and effective policies that drive diversification in our workforce—at all levels and functions within the company.
+As the leaders of POC@Okta, we can firmly attest that Okta’s commitment to diversity and equity is real.
+In its short history as a tech company, Okta has established systems to examine and work towards addressing its lack of diversity problem and to attract, and more importantly, retain a diverse talented workforce.
 These efforts will be measured and reported in our first State of Inclusion Report in the fall of 2020.